 Biochemical Activity.
 The fermentation of sugars by the Staphylococci is very variable and, although attempts have been made to utilize this property as a means of classification, they have not been very fruitful.
 Lactose, glucose, maltose, sucrose and mannite are frequently fermented with the production of acid, but not gas.
-A point sometimes utilized in identification is that Staph. aureus strains tend to ferment lactose and mannite, albus strains lactose but not mannite, while citreus strains ferment neither of the sugars.
+A point sometimes utilized in identification is that Staph. pyogenes strains tend to ferment mannite, while most other strains do not.
 In litmus milk acid and clot are generally produced, and in some cases peptonization may follow.

 Variable results are again encountered in the proteolytic activity of these organisms.
 Indole is never produced, but gelatin liquefaction is frequently found; in a stab-culture liquefaction begins around the stab and a funnel-shaped liquefied area develops.
 In this respect the pathogenic cocci tend to be more active than the non-pathogenic members.
-Thus Staph. aureus strains liquefy gelatin more frequently than Staph. albus, which is, in its turn, more active than Staph. citreus.
+Thus Staph. pyogenes strains liquefy gelatin more frequently than other strains.

 Serology.
 The various serological tests have proved of little value in the identification and classification of the Staphylococcus.
-Agglutination tests have received some attention, but the results have been uncertain and unreliable.
+Agglutination and precipitation tests have received some attention, and the results indicate that pathogenic strains form a group which can be distinguished from non-pathogenic strains.